Fleafa/VoronUsers/printer_mods/MCMBen/Voron0_Trident_Skirt/README.md

 The goal was to implement the aesthetic of the Trident skirt in the smaller form factor, using hardware and screws already in the V0.1 BoM where possible.

-Currently, the C14 inlet section is designed for the inlet I bought, which differs from the one in CAD.
-I will be adding a BoM-compatible version.
+There are two C14 inlet sections: one designed for the inlet I bought, which differs from the one in CAD, and a BoM-compatible version.

 A section will be designed to replace the display section for those without the display.